Newton's laws of motion: Prerequisites

+The study of mechanics is complicated by the fact that household words like energy are used with a technical meaning.
+Moreover, words which are synonymous in everyday speech are not so in physics: force is not the same as power or pressure, for example, and mass has a different meaning than weight.
 The physics concept of force makes quantitative the everyday idea of a push or a pull.
 Forces in Newtonian mechanics are often due to strings and ropes, friction, muscle effort, gravity, and so forth.
 Like displacement, velocity, and acceleration, force is a vector quantity.